 Medieval Torture Devices: The Spanish Donkey

-Thought to have emerged during the Holy Inquisition in 12th-century France, the Spanish Donkey was typically made out of wood and shaped like a triangular prism on stilts, with the triangle’s point facing upward.
+Thought to have emerged during the Holy Inquisition in 12th-century France, the Spanish Donkey was made out of wood and shaped like a triangular prism on stilts, with the triangle’s point facing upward.
 The victim was made to sit atop the triangle, causing severe discomfort to their genital area.

 Sometimes, their torturer would add weights to their ankles to slowly weigh them down.
-Other times, the torturer would tickle or hold a flame to their feet to cause them to squirm, which also increased the agony.
+Other times, the torturer would tickle their feet or hold a flame to their feet to cause them to squirm, which also increased the agony.
 Perhaps most horrifying, spikes could be added to the triangle’s point, increasing the likelihood of severe injuries to the genitalia.

 The torture device was even used during the American Revolutionary War and the Civil War in the United States.
-In 1775, George Washington condoned the use of the Spanish Donkey against a man for “threatening and abusing a number of persons, when prisoner in the Quarter Guard,” though he only had to sit atop the torture device for 15 minutes.
+In 1775, George Washington condoned the use of the Spanish Donkey against a man for “threatening and abusing a number of persons, when prisoner in the Quarter Guard,” though the man only had to sit atop the torture device for 15 minutes.
 In the 1860s, it was also used by Union troops against Confederate prisoners of war.

 Cruel, painful, and humiliating, the Spanish Donkey was an effective torture device during the Middle Ages.
 But there were many more.